vczh-libraries/Release/Tools/README.md

   - GacGen
   - GlrParserGen

-**NOTE** Optimization is not turned on at this moment, tool performance could be slow especially for GacGen.
+**NOTE**: Optimization is not turned on at this moment, tool performance could be slow especially for GacGen.
 You could change the makefile if you need to.

 ## macOS